neil-zammit/react-weather/README.md

 <h1>7 Day Weather App</h1>
 <p>A react app that returns the weather forecast for the current week.</p>

+<p>Default instance returns the weather forecast for Valletta.
+Use the searchbar to get the forecast for any city featured in the OpenWeatherMap API.</p>

 <h3>Feature Checklist:</h3>
 [x] Components set up